mussol/100-days-of-code/log.md

 ### Day 89: June 21, 2017

 Created a command line weather app with Node.js.
 Makes an API call based on city name.
 Came upon a tutorial article in Medium that explained how to, and I realised that I understood everything easily, I had already seen all tools used, so I was happy.
 I hope to be able to extend this app that now works on the CLI only and create a website to display data as well as using my IP address to detect ubication.
 Worked a few hours on that already today.

+### Day 90: June 22 + 23, 2017

+Solved a kata from codewars on the 22nd and another one on hackerrank on the 23d.
+Took me a while to solve the second... should have learned better my modular arithmetics O_o'